-The review committee includes the Dean of Students and the Associate Dean of Students, or their designee(s).
-Other individuals may include but are not limited to representatives from Housing and Residence Life, the Office of Institutional Equity and Compliance, Athletics, or Student Involvement.
-There must be a minimum of 3 individuals who serve on the review committee.
+The review committee includes the Assistant Vice President of Student Affairs, or their designee(s).
+Other individuals may include but are not limited to representatives from Housing and Residence Life, the Office of Civil Rights, Title IX & ADA Compliance, Athletics, or Student Involvement.
+There must be a minimum of three individuals who serve on the review committee.
 Readmission will be granted upon a majority vote.